 Children at Cockington Primary School are expected to be polite, helpful and considerate.

-We promote good manners and calm behaviour in all areas of the school at all times, and expect the children to have high levels of respect for their teachers and for each other.
+Through our values we promote good manners and calm behaviour in all areas of the school at all times, and expect the children to have high levels of respect for their teachers and for each other.